-- It offers progression opportunities for those who provide learning support by recognising different levels of responsibility within education settings
+- Offering progression opportunities for those who provide learning support, by recognising different levels of responsibility within education settings.

-- It enables candidates to specialise in supporting the needs of learners with specific disabilities and difficulties
+- Enabling candidates to specialise in supporting the needs of learners with specific disabilities and difficulties.

 Learners must be:

-- at least 16 years of age to achieve this qualification
+- At least 18 years of age to achieve this qualification.

-- willing to demonstrate their skills in situ so would need to be either employed, on work experience or volunteering in a support role working with adults and young people with additional learning needs.
+- Willing to demonstrate their skills in a practical setting, so would need to be either employed, on work experience or volunteering in a support role working with adults and young people with additional learning needs.